Anthropologist

 • Drafting reports or other forms of output to communicate findings

-• Presenting findings to MSF teams at field and headquarters
+• Presenting findings to MSF teams and other stakeholders

 Role requirements